nicokubi/PenEstim/README.md

 # hvd-thesis
-Work related to the Master Thesis at Harvard and DFCI
+Work related to the Master Thesis at the BayesMendel Lab at Harvard University.

 ## PenEstim
 The PenEstim Package works as an extension to the PanelPRO R Package developed by the BayesMendel Lab.
 The pacakge is used to estimate age-specific penetrance for complex family-based data in a format compatible with PanelPRO.